 Contain all relevant (accurate) information a first year physics undergraduate student would need to access in reference to their courses.

-Be easy to navigate, as students generally stop looking unless information is easily available

-Be responsive, as students generally are on tight timelines, and don’t have time for sites to load slowly.
+Be easy to,

 Product Scope

-UPOD (Undergraduate Physics Online Database) is a website designed to the students with information about physics.
 The goal is to provide accurate and up to date physics knowledge for undergraduate students.
 There are currently very few quality physics reference sites, so UPOD has the opportunity to fill a large gap facing physics students at present.

 Overall Description